 John Lennox responds to common misunderstandings about science and Christianity in an excerpt from his new book, "Can Science Explain Everything?"

 This is an edited extract from Can Science Explain Everything? by John C Lennox (January 2019).
-The book is the first of a series in a joint venture with the Oxford Centre for Christian Apologetics, Zacharias Institute, and The Good Book Company.
+The book is the first of a series in a joint venture with OCCA, Zacharias Institute, and The Good Book Company.